vasirishi/RepData_PeerAssessment1/PA1_template.md

 ## 6       25    2.0943396
 ```

-Lets create a new dataset called Activity2
-Lets add IntervalMean column from AvgIntervalPattern to Activity2 dataframe.
+Lets add IntervalMean column to Activity2 and copy data from AvgIntervalPattern's IntervalMean
+data to Activity2 dataframe.

+*Here is the code to do that step*

 ```r
 Activity2 <- Activity